-Other information will only be available to the student and certain staff members of FNC who need it for completing their work in regards to the student, and otherwise only to parents or quardian.
+Other information will only be available to the student and certain staff members of FNC who need it for completing their work in regards to the student, and otherwise only to parents or guardian.
 Such data includes:

-- 1. Health and medical records
+1. Health and medical records

+3. Personal counseling records

 - 2. Disciplinary records

-- 3. Personal counseling records

-- 4. Student or family financial income
+- Student or family financial income

-- 5. Student placement records
+Student placement records

 - 6. Other personal, identifiable information